blagae/whitakers_words/README.md

 * the promise of english-to-latin lookups has been abandoned
 * multi-word lookups are no longer possible

-Other changes include:
+It has also seen significant improvement in usability and performance:

 * `format_data` has been renamed to `generator`.
 It is now a data feeding program which reads Whitaker's file lists into Python dictionaries and lists
-* `generator` logic is called upon installation of the project as a dependency (`python setup.py install`)
+* `generator` logic is called upon installation of the project, through `python setup.py install` or `pip install .`
 * inefficient dictionary loops (`O(n)`) have been replaced by lookups (`O(log n)`)
+* the default output is no longer a JSON dictionary, but rather a hierarchy of Python objects.
 * tests were added

 ## Project status